A one-day training concerning male sexual trauma.

 “Presenters: Excellent.
 I particularly appreciated the congruence between what they taught, and how they worked – amongst themselves and with the larger group.
 GREAT models of respect!
 Love that the expertise is “homegrown” and largely Canadian…”

-Many theorists discuss at length as to why group work is a preferred model of intervention with trauma survivors: it lessens the isolation faced in individual therapy, allows one’s testimony to be witnessed, and creates a supportive learning atmosphere that can benefit all participants.
-Healing cannot occur in isolation.
+Many theorists discuss why group work is a preferred model of intervention with trauma survivors: it lessens the isolation faced in individual therapy, allows one’s testimony to be witnessed, and creates a supportive learning atmosphere that can benefit all participants.
 However, practitioners often do not have the skill set to carry out group practice.

-This training teaches both the necessary group process as well as group intervention skills to allow for dynamic yet safe engagement with clients.
-Utilizing techniques from “Opening Circle” to group experiential exercises, Group Theory & Practice will create the confidence for counsellors to expand their services to groups – regardless of the service provided.
+This training teaches both group process as well as group intervention skills to allow for dynamic yet safe engagement with clients.
+Utilizing techniques from “Opening Circle” to group experiential exercises, Group Theory & Practice will help counsellors expand their services to groups – regardless of the service provided.

 “Their work is vital to creating a world of less violence, less embodied trauma and more culturally competent providers.”

-Kathy Barbini, Director of Boys & Men Healing, Big Voice Pictures, USA
+Kathy Barbini, Director of Boys & Men Healing, Big Voice Pictures, U.S.